Kuser Farm Mansion

 School Groups and others will find a Tour to be fun and educational, and tours can be tailored to last from 15 to 60 minutes.
 The property can then be explored at leisure, and there are two picnic areas for lunch.

 Hours: Call to confirm hours before your visit.
-Open May through November, Thursday through Sunday 11 am - 3 pm.
+Open February through November on Saturday and Sunday only, 11 am - 3 pm.
 Last tour is at 2:30.
-Closed Monday through Wednesday.
-Open weekends February - April.
+Closed all other days and on Easter Sunday.

 Admission: FREE.